 In Emergence, the first novel in the Dragon Witch trilogy, the planet Eco has recovered from a catastrophic inter-planetary invasion and life has returned.
 The Northern Lands are now split by the Great Rift (formerly the British Isles) and is a Garden of Eden amidst the barren Outlands.
 Human life has also returned and learned to live with nature, refusing to return to the old ways.

-With thanks to digital artist Enrique Meseguer, Pixabay, for the likeness of Caia Esvane on the home page of this site, and depicted in the web page about leading Dragon Witch characters.
+With thanks to digital artist Enrique Meseguer, Pixabay, for the likeness of Caia Esvane on the home page of this site, and depicted in the web page about leading characters and dynasties in ‘Where Giants Sleep’.

 This is City 5.
-17,000 years earlier, seven undersea cities came into existence to survive the invasion.
-Shaped like a starfish and feeding off natural resources, the ever-growing city provides home to over thirty thousand people.
-City 5 is not a happy place.
+17,000 years earlier, seven undersea cities came into existence to survive the Scitha invasion, a warlike race from across the galaxy.
+Shaped like a starfish and feeding off natural resources, City 5 provides home to over thirty thousand people.
 The city is sentient, with its own agenda and ambitions.
 An autocratic elite led by matriarch Hedra Darke rules with an iron hand, repressing and controlling.
 Strict laws govern the many sects including age-limits, and the Lawkeepers make sure it stays that way.
-Lucas Venn is Hedra’s favourite.
-He is an ex-gladiator and holds the Freedom of the City for his many kills.
-Lucas regrets every one of them.
-The city ejects dissenters into the ocean where death is instantaneous.
+Lucas Venn is Hedra’s favourite Lawkeeper.
+An ex-gladiator, he holds the Freedom of the City.
+Lucas Venn regrets every one of them.

 The sects of City 5

 The surface is not all that it seems.
 The great war did more than destroy the old world.
 It changed nature and left behind an alien technology beyond understanding.
-The clans that live in the Rift and the Outlands, and the ruined Machines are linked to the planet in ways the City dwellers cannot comprehend.
-These include dragon kind and the Magda Stones, an alien relic from the invasion.
+The clans that live in the Rift and the Outlands, and the ruined Machines are linked to the planet in ways the city dwellers cannot comprehend.
+These include wyvernkind and the Magda Stones, alien relics from the invasion.
 The Great Tree is the strangest of all, a mystical one-eyed giant sleeping below the Rift.
-Caia Esvane’s embittered father banished all dragon kind, and the world now awaits the coming of the new Dragon Witch.
+Caia Esvane’s embittered father banished all dragon kind, and the world now awaits the coming of the new Witch Queen.

-The peoples of the Rift and the surrounding Outlands will unite to face the new threat.
-After much debate they choose Caia Esvane to lead the fight, as her Dragon Witch powers grow stronger.
-To make matters more difficult, she has encountered Lawkeeper Lucas Venn – an inhabitant of the city sent to the surface to collect data – and knows they will be together.
-To realise her full powers and become Dragon Witch, Caia must pass a series of tests and question her beliefs.
-Ultimately, to save her own world she must bring back dragons and summon the planet itself to help destroy the city.
+The peoples of the Rift and the surrounding Outlands must unite to face the new threat.
+After much debate they choose Caia Esvane to lead the fight, as her powers grow stronger.
+To make matters more difficult, she has encountered Lawkeeper Lucas Venn – sent to the surface to collect data – and knows they will be together.
+To realise her full powers, Caia must pass a series of tests and question her beliefs.
+Ultimately, to save her own world, she must bring back the wyverns and summon the planet itself to help destroy the city.

 Emergence is much more than a clash of cultures.
 It follows the lives and fates of families caught up in an unjust war, and concerns the battle of beliefs – magic versus technology, progress versus sustainability, love versus hate.
-The sects from the city and the Surface clans must fight and die for what they believe in, as the full power of the Dragon Witch is finally revealed.
+The sects from the city and the Surface clans must fight and die for what they believe in, as Caia Esvane’s power is finally revealed.